opencv/opencv/modules/features2d/doc/object_categorization.rst

 BOWImgDescriptorExtractor::descriptorSize
 ---------------------------------------------
-Returns an image discriptor size if the vocabulary is set.
+Returns an image descriptor size if the vocabulary is set.
 Otherwise, it returns 0.

 .. ocv:function:: int BOWImgDescriptorExtractor::descriptorSize() const